-Making videos is fun!
-The aim of this guide is to help you produce a short science video in a few simple steps…
+Making videos is fun, but if it’s your first time, it’s nice to have some help from friends or colleagues.
+The aim of this guide (click here for printable version) is to help you produce a short science video in a few simple steps:

 Step 1: Choosing your topic

-We’ve selected eight different science and technology themes for you to choose from below:
+We’ve selected eight different STEM themes for you to choose from below:

 - Healing the Body, in association with CÚRAM